New to Rows?

 GET()

-function to request data
+function to send data to a spreadsheet

 Some more basic terms in APIs

-Again, we’ll need to just quickly make sure that we’re all on the same page regarding some terms ;)
+Again, we’ll need to just quickly make sure that we’re all on the same page regarding some terms.

 Base URL